-Advisory: MUSIC-013; MUSIC-016 and 031; concurrent enrollment in MUSIC-017; previous or concurrent enrollment in
+Advisory: MUSIC-013; MUSIC-016 and 031; concurrent enrollment in MUSIC-017; previous or concurrent enrollment in MUSIC-032 with MUSIC-016.
+May not be repeated.
+LR

 This second semester of Musicianship includes ear training, sight singing, interval and chord recognition, rhythm and musical dictation and technical and foreign language musical terms.
-Required for music majors and should be taken concurrently with MUSIC-016.
-May be repeated once.
-LR
+Required for music majors and should be taken concurrently